codemod-com/intuita-vscode-extension/README.md

   - **Partner up with us if you maintain a popular framework** to build & integrate your codemods into this extension & enable your consumers adopt your latest features quickly & easily.

 ### Engineering Leads 👩🏾‍💼👨🏻‍💼
-- Leaders want to track progress & coordinate migration campaings across many teams.
+- Leaders want to track progress & coordinate migration campaigns across many teams.
   - **Team leads, please contact us to learn more about enterprise features.**

 ---